anticomputer/emacs-codeql/README.md

 ![screenshot](img/codeql-over-tramp.png?raw=true "emacs-codeql")

+On emacs 28.0.92, TRAMP version (2.5.2) provides a fairly trouble free experience on Linux even with the LSP enabled, at least in my experience.
+On emacs 27.2, with the older version of TRAMP, I've had less luck with the LSP experience, but the query server performs fine over TRAMP. `emacs-codeql` will ask for confirmation to enable the LSP when it detects it is running in a remote context.
+When in doubt, keep it disabled.

 ## Language Server Protocol

 `emacs-codeql` performs very well with `eglot`.
 Due to the codeql language server relying on `workspaceFolders` support, `eglot 20220326.2143` or newer is required from MELPA, which includes the basic project-root based `workspaceFolders` introduced in: https://github.com/joaotavora/eglot/commit/9eb9353fdc15c91a66ef8f4e53e18b22aa0870cd